EmHain8/QGIS-Cartography-ICCB/docs/part2-build-map.md

 > - **Save your project**

 #### Map 5 - Priority Areas for Conservation
-For some reason, the scenario dataset is not showing up.
-So we are going to create one from another dataset.
+For some reason, the scenario dataset is not showing up, so we are going to create one from another dataset.

-> - Create a legend item
+> - Create a legend item and remove all of the items
+> - Link it to map 5
 > - Add in the dataset 'AOI'
 > - Double click on the dataset to open up the `Legend Item Properties`
 > - Change the text to 'Priority area'